 - How do I request maintenance for a repair?

-According to the TAR lease agreement repair request are required to be put in writing.
+According to the TAR lease agreement, repair requests are required to be put in writing.
 The best way to report a problem and request maintenance is through our website.
 If you do not have internet access, the request can dropped off or mailed to our office.
-The Landlord is not obligated to complete a repair on a day other than a business day unless required to do so by the Property Code.
+The Landlord is not obligated to complete a repair on a day other than a business day unless required to do so by the Texas Property Code.

 - Do you have an emergency repair line?

 Yes we do.
 The emergency number is 281-398-9844.
 According to TAR lease agreement an emergency is something related to the condition of the Property that materially affects the physical health or safety of an ordinary tenant, ordinarily, a repair to the heating and air conditioning system is not an emergency.
 Do not use the emergency number to report non-emergency repairs.

 The following are examples of maintenance emergencies.
 The main sewer line is backed up.
 A pipe broke and water is leaking into the home.
 There was a break-in and you have an unsecured entrance to the home.
 After hours call 281-398-9844.
 If it is after 6:00 p.m. and before 9:00 a.m. and the call is not an emergency, you could be charged for the call.

 - Can I be charged for maintenance at the property?

 Yes, if resident damage or neglect causes the maintenance, you will be charged for it.
 Also, you can be billed for a service call if you miss an appointment with one of our maintenance contractors.

 - Can I stop paying rent until a repair is made?